 · Better marketing returns

 · Greater trust from current and future customers

 On the flip side, aligning with the GDPR gives European customers.
 And they buy your products or services greater control over your operations–specifically, how you collect, process, store, and dispose of their personal information.
 It’s not cliché to call this change a true ‘paradigm shift’ in data management.
 As one European data-governance expert puts it: “Compliance is all about understanding that individuals now own their personal data; you’re merely hosting it for them.”

 What to do

 Establishing and proving GDPR compliance may also require a significant financial investment.
 That is for updating processes, infrastructure and manpower resources, including adding staff, such as a Data Protection Officer.
 To determine where you are right now and how far you’ve left to go, here are some tips.
-We give you questions to take up with your team, including your legal counsel, internal business and technical leaders, and IT Managed Services Provider.
+We give you questions to take up with your team, including your legal counsel, internal business and technical leaders, and Dallas managed it services Provider.